nicolas2192/OCR/README.md

   <img width="1267" height="546" src="data/model/model_full26_1000.png">
 </p>

 Performance could be increased by training the same model with more original images.
-Since tensorboard functionality is already implemented, additional tweaks could be easily added to improve performance.
+Since tensorboard functionality is already implemented, additional tweaks could be easily measured.

 ## :wrench: Configuration
-Install python and mandatory dependendencies listed in requirements files.
+Install python 3.7 and mandatory dependencies listed in requirements file.

 If you are using the anaconda distribution.
-Run the following command to create a new environment named 888888888
+Run the following command to create a new environment named "ocr"

 ```
 conda env create -f requirements.yml